junkdog/agrotera/README.md

 Responsible for declaring the fields, inferred from `@ArtemisSystem`, ensuring that the IDE doesn't complain about unresolved fields.

-Provides `@ArtemisSystem`, processed alongside [lombok-pg](https://github.com/peichhorn/lombok-pg) (you know, that fork of [Project Lombok](http://projectlombok.org/) - because I couldn't get type resolution working under vanilla lombok).
+Provides `@Profiler`, `@ArtemisSystem` and `ArtemisManager`, processed alongside [lombok-pg](https://github.com/peichhorn/lombok-pg) (you know, that fork of [Project Lombok](http://projectlombok.org/) - because I couldn't get type resolution working under vanilla lombok).

 ### agrotera-asm
-Transforms the classes; wiring up the systems and injecting profiler calls.
+Transforms the entity systems and managers; wiring up dependencies and injecting profiler calls.
 Conceived as a post-compile step run via the agrotera-maven-plugin or with an eclipse builder.

 ## Missing/planned/unreleased features
 - `0.2.0` **(done)** Add `@ArtemisManager`: inject fields, only trigger on requested entities.